Alex-Kramer0/NEU-23-Introduction-to-Programming-for-Data-Science/README.md

 - Source control and version control systems
 - Unit testing

-## Project
+## Project: Card-Shark
-Our team created a basic card constructor in Python.
+Card-Shark is a simple deck constructor Python package that allows developers to easily create and manage decks and cards without having to worry about basic functions.
+This package will allow you to focus on implmenting game-specific rules and mechanics.

+Card-Shark was created as a final project for Introduction to Programming for Data Science course at Northeastern taught by Kylie Bemis.
+Throughout creating this package we learned to implement class concepts such as linked lists, testing, github and overall coding collaboration.

 You can view the project repository [here](https://github.com/curtisjj42/card-shark).